We’re saying goodbye to summer and hello to fall with this Peach & Blackberry Bramble Cocktail recipe that’s fitting for both!

 It may be taboo to wear white after Labor Day.
 But no one said anything about not drinking refreshing cocktails after the unofficial passing of summer!

-A Peach and Blackberry Bramble cocktail is perfecting for sipping on the last of the warm days (or if you are in the Bay Area, during Indian Summer!)
+A Peach and Blackberry Bramble cocktail are perfect for sipping on the last of the warm days (or if you are in the Bay Area during Indian Summer!)

 I, Ashley, think this is the perfect transitional cocktail from the heat of the summer to the flavors of fall.

-Fruits of summer are still lingering in the farmers market and in grocery stores while our thoughts have gone the way of changing leaves and cool weather drinks.
+Fruits of summer are still lingering in the farmer’s market and grocery stores while our thoughts have gone the way of changing leaves and cool weather drinks.